 - You will be helping your baby through one of the most important developmental periods of his young life.
 Babies between six and nine months go through so many changes – sitting up, teething, crawling, pulling up, starting solids, and more.
 Even though an older baby is eating solid foods, breastmilk is still the most important part of his diet, and continues to provide him with important immunities at a time when he is crawling around and putting EVERYTHING in his mouth, including yucky, germy stuff.

 - Lots of research points to the beneficial effects of breast milk on a baby’s intellectual development.
 Breastfed babies score an average of 8 points higher on IQ tests than formula-fed babies, and this seems to hold true even when things like parent’s educational and socioeconomic backgrounds are factored in.

-If f you nurse for a year or more, as recommended by the AAP:
+If f you nurse for a year or more, as recommended by the American Academy of Pediatrics:

 - Your baby will receive health benefits that last a lifetime.
 Long-term nursing protects against ulcerative colitis, diabetes, asthma, Crohn’s disease, obesity, and high cholesterol in adulthood.
 Babies who are breastfed for a year or more are less likely to need speech therapy or braces later in life.

 - Think about the cost savings if you nurse for a year!
 Formula can cost as much as $200.00 a month, depending on the type you use.
 The cost of bottles, nipples, and extra doctor’s visits also add up.
 You can easily save at least $1,000 during the first year by nursing your baby.
 (See Why Breastfeed?)

 - You will continue to provide him with the best form of nutrition.
 The fact that most babies can tolerate cow’s milk after one year doesn’t mean that they don’t continue to get benefits from breastmilk.
 The concentration of antibodies in human milk becomes more concentrated as the volume they consume goes down.